matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 set up IAM roles and permissions, access Cloud Shell, and utilize APIs.
 It provides an intuitive way to navigate and control every aspect of Google Cloud.

-2) Explain the role of Google Cloud SDK in GCP management.
+2) Explain the role of Google Cloud SDK in GCP management?
 Answer: The Google Cloud SDK is a set of tools that can be used to manage resources and applications hosted on Google Cloud.
 These tools include the gcloud command-line tool, gsutil, and bq, which respectively allow for managing Google Cloud resources, interacting with Google Cloud Storage, and querying BigQuery datasets.
 The SDK enables scripting and automation